 I have to admit that I was stunned when I read this announcement.
 The calls for Edgar moving to featherweight have been loud since he was first defeated by Ben Henderson earlier this year.
 Edgar was adamant that he had no interest in moving.
 Even after his most recent fight he still was adamant that he was not moving.
 Guess what?
 He’s moving.

 UFC president Dana White has been putting the public pressure on Edgar to move for awhile.
 In my opinion, this is more about Jose Aldo than it is about Edgar.
-Jose Aldo is so good, that he has practically no competition in the division.
-As a ..click here to read more
+Jose Aldo is so good, that he has practically ..click here to read more

 Ben Henderson, dana white, Frankie Edgar, Jose Aldo